lertsoft/GPD_WIN4/README.md

 https://github.com/project-sbc/Handheld-Control-Panel </br>

 #### ~Power Control Panel v2~ DISCONTINUED
 > Project SBC The Devs of Power Control Panel V2 (PCP V2) have moved all the new features and development to a new project called Handheld Control Panel (HCP) and are working on a new version that will add more TDP features.
-If interested Please see above  ⬆️⬆️⬆️ </br> </br> I will keep this info here so that people looking for PCPV2 know of the new software.
+If interested Please see above  ⬆️⬆️⬆️ </br> </br> I will keep the stale info here so that people looking for PCPV2 know of the new software.

 Control and change the TDP of the compatible devices.</br>
 https://github.com/project-sbc/Power-Control-Panel-v2 </br>